 Why have I written about it?
 A couple of reasons.
 First and foremost, the market for biopics has gained enormous interest lately, as detailed earlier this year in Market Watch.

 Secondly, I would be less than an honest if I said the idea of a Lee Marvin biopic based on my book had not crossed my mind while I was working on it.
 It took me nearly 20 years to get a publisher interested in my book and the idea of a biopic existed even then.

 My agent, Mike Hamilburg and I were constantly being told that the proposal is well-written but that there wasn’t a market for a Lee Marvin bio.
-Then Tim Schaffner of Schaffner Press agreed to publish it on almost a whim in 2013.
+Then Tim Schaffner, of Schaffner Press, agreed to publish it in 2013.
 It won several awards when it came out and, as previously mentioned, in June of 2014, the e-book made the NY Times bestseller list at #4.
 Wall Street Journal and Publisher’s Weekly, too!
 So much for there not being any interest in the project.

 Okay, all that said, it was my agent, Mike, Hamilburg, who first suggested I write a film treatment based on the book.

 I did just that, submitted it to him and was told that he would then shop it around as he thought it was one of the best he had ever come across.
 This, coming from the guy who helped put together the film American Hustle (!)
 Unfortunately, Mike fell into a coma around the holidays and died New Year’s Day, 2016.
-The project has been in free fall ever since, with no agent and no way to contact anyone to pitch it to for a possible option, which is a VERY frustrating situation.
+The project has been in free fall ever since, with no agent and no way to contact anyone to pitch it to for a possible option: A VERY frustrating situation.